Zildj1an/Kernel-Numbers-Generator/README.md

 [EN]

-This code merges many interesting concepts regarding Linux kernel modules development in a single /proc entry.
+This code merges many interesting concepts regarding Linux kernel modules development in only two /proc entries.

-It`s a SMP-Safe implementation of a random digits Linux kernel module generator (even or odd).
+It`s a SMP-Safe implementation of a Linux kernel module - random digits generator (even or odd).

 Particularly interesting in terms of coding since: